Hills081199/RAG-Assistant-By-Nextjs/README.md

 An intelligent document query, research, and search support system using RAG (Retrieval-Augmented Generation) technology with embedded document collections.

+# Todos:
+- [ ] Refactor components
+- [ ] Design a backend to scale for group chat with a common assistant

 ## 📋 Overview
 RAG Assistant is a web application built with Next.js that enables users to:
 - Embed and store documents in organized collections